-There is yet another kind of meditation in which we use our available time and energy to confront the parts of ourselves that destroy happiness and wholeness.
+There is yet another kind of meditation.
+Here we use our available time and energy to confront the parts of ourselves that destroy happiness and wholeness.
 To be sure, we can never achieve the kind of wholeness we aspire to if we bypass this type of confrontation.
 We must give voice to the recalcitrant, destructive parts of ourselves that deny us the best life has to offer.

-To get started, we need to understand the three fundamental layers of the personality that must be involved when meditating for it to be truly effective.
-The three levels are: 1) the ego, with our ability to think and take action, 2) the destructive inner child, with its hidden ignorance and omnipotence, and immature demands and destructiveness, and 3) the Higher Self, with its superior wisdom, courage and love that allows for a more balanced and complete outlook on situations.
+To start with, we need to understand the three fundamental layers of the personality.
+For we must involve each when meditating for it to be truly effective.
+The three levels are: 1) the ego, with our ability to think and take action; 2) the destructive inner child, with its hidden ignorance and omnipotence, and immature demands and destructiveness; 3) the Higher Self, with its superior wisdom, courage and love that allows for a more balanced and complete outlook on situations.

-What we want to do in meditation, in order to be most effective, is leverage the ego to activate both the immature destructive aspects and the superior Higher Self.
+What we want to do in meditation, in order to be most effective, is leverage the ego.
+So we use the ego to activate both the immature destructive aspects and the superior Higher Self.
 There must be an interaction between these three levels, which means the ego has some work to do.

 The ego needs to have a single point of focus to get the unconscious inner child to show up and express itself.
 This isn’t all that hard to do, but it’s also not that easy.
 What makes it so difficult is that we’re afraid of being seen as nowhere near as perfect as we want to be.
 We’re not as evolved or as good or as rational as we like to pretend we are.
-We’re selling the world an idealized version of ourselves that frankly doesn’t exist, but our ego has bought its own story.
+We’re selling the world an idealized version of ourselves.
+And frankly, it doesn’t exist.
+But our ego has bought its own story.

 Our surface-level convictions about ourselves often clash loudly with the markedly different picture of what’s hiding in the cracks and crevices of our unconscious.
-As a result, we secretly feel like frauds and are terrified of having this exposed.
+As a result, we secretly feel like frauds and are terrified of exposing this.
 It’s actually a sign of great progress when we can allow the belligerent little monster inside us to surface in our inner awareness.
-Being able to acknowledge this destructive part of ourselves in all its egotistical and irrational glory indicates a measure of self-acceptance and growth.
+We must be able to acknowledge this destructive part of ourselves in all its egotistical and irrational glory.
+Doing so indicates a measure of self-acceptance and growth.

-If we are not connected with our inner destructive parts, they can blindside us by manifesting undesirable creations that seem like they have nothing to do with us.
-If our meditating doesn’t deal with this sort of blindness, it will be a lopsided endeavor.
+If we are not in connection with our inner destructive parts, they can blindside us.
+They do this by manifesting undesirable creations that seem like they have nothing to do with us.
+And if our meditating doesn’t deal with this sort of blindness, it will be a lopsided endeavor.

 It can be hard to accept that there is something in us that breaks away so decidedly from how we see ourselves and want to be.
-This part is an egotistical infant—an immature aspect of the Lower Self—and its antisocial desires need to be exposed in humbling detail.
-Meditating is a prime opportunity to encourage self-revelation, both in general and specifically in the way this unpleasant part reacts to daily situations.
+This part is an egotistical infant—an immature aspect of the Lower Self.
+We need to expose its antisocial desires in humbling detail.
+Meditating is a prime opportunity to encourage this kind of self-revelation, both in general and specifically in the way this unpleasant part reacts to daily situations.

 So one direction to take in meditation is for the ego to reach down and say, “I want to see whatever is hiding in me.
-I want to see my negativity and destructiveness, and I am committed to bringing it all out into the open, even if it stings my pride.
-I want to be aware of how I refuse to see my part wherever I am stuck, and which makes me concentrate too much on the wrongs of others.”
+I want to see my negativity and destructiveness.
+And I commit to bringing it all out into the open, even if it stings my pride.
+I want to be aware of how I refuse to see my part wherever I am stuck.
+For it makes me concentrate too much on the wrongs of others.”

 It is a tall order for the ego to expose all this on its own.
 It needs the help of the Higher Self, which is the other direction to turn during meditation.
-The Higher Self has access to powers far beyond those of the conscious ego, and they can be called upon to get the destructive little self to overcome its resistance and show itself.
+The Higher Self has access to powers far beyond those of the conscious ego.
+And we can call upon them to get the destructive little self to overcome its resistance and show itself.

 The universal powers can also serve in helping to understand the destructive infant correctly, without exaggerating it.
 After all, we don’t want to go from ignoring it to blowing it out of proportion.
 We can easily vacillate between self-deprecation and self-aggrandizement.
-We can also fall prey to thinking that ultimately we are that hot mess—that this is the sad reality of who we are.
-So it’s important to not leave out asking for guidance from the Higher Self, without which we will easily lose perspective.
+We can also fall prey to thinking that ultimately we are that hot mess.
+That this is the sad reality of who we are.
+So it’s important to not leave out asking for guidance from the Higher Self.
+For without it, we will easily lose perspective.

 If we are an interested, patient listener, open to receiving the expressions of the destructive inner child, it will begin to reveal itself.
 Collect what surfaces and study it.
 We want to explore its origins in us.
 Why are we self-destructive?
 What are the underlying misconceptions that result in self-hate, spite, malice and our ruthless self-will?
 We’ll find that once we uncover our hidden wrong conclusions about life, our guilt and self-hate will slip away.

 We need to uncover the consequences to giving in to the short-lived satisfaction of being destructive.
-Our destructiveness will then weaken in proportion to our understanding of all the aspects regarding which cause led to what effect.
-If we gloss over this part, our work of self-discovery will be left half-done.
+Our destructiveness will then weaken in proportion to our understanding of all the aspects about which cause led to what effect.
+If we gloss over this part, we will leave our work of self-discovery half-done.
 We need to follow all the threads until we uncover exacting insight about our issues.

 Meditation must go one step at a time, working in a three-fold manner through the entire problem of our unconscious negativity.
 We need to start with the observing ego committing itself to reaching in and exposing the negative childish side.
 The ego also needs to ask the Higher Self for help.
-Once the destructive parts open up, the ego again can ask for help from the greater self to guide the exploration of what it’s all about and to see the heavy price paid to keep it going.
+Once the destructive parts open up, the ego again can ask for help from the greater self, Our Higher Self can then guide the exploration of what it’s all about, and help us see the heavy price we pay to keep it going.

 If we allow it, our Higher Self will help us overcome the temptation to give in, over and over, to destructive impulses.
 This giving in may not always show up in our actions, but often is present in our emotional attitudes.
 These are prevalent wherever we have conflicts, inclining us to concentrate on the woes of others or on circumstances outside our control.
-But instead, what would really help us is to explore how the cause for such problems is embedded in our own egocentric childish self.
+But here’s what would really help instead.
+For us to explore how the cause for such problems arises from our own egocentric childish self.

 For that, we need this kind of meditating, which takes time, patience and perseverance.
 We need to allow time for ingathering, being calmly determined to know the truth about a certain situation and its related causes.
 Then we need to quietly wait for an answer.
 In such a state of mind, we’ll feel a peace come to us, even before we fully understand our part in our negative creation.
 Approaching life in a truthful way will also bring self-respect that was lacking as long as we held others responsible for our suffering.

 If we are diligent in cultivating meditation for three voices, we’ll discover a side of ourselves we have never known before.
-We’ll realize how our Higher Self can communicate with us, helping expose our ignorant, destructive side, which needs insight and encouragement to change.
+We’ll realize how our Higher Self can communicate with us, helping expose our ignorant, destructive side.
+And that side needs insight and encouragement to change.
 It’s only when we are willing to accept our Lower Self that our Higher Self will become a more real presence in us.
-Then we’ll have a more clear sense that this is our real self, lessening our despair that we are bad or weak or inadequate.
+Then we’ll have a more clear sense that this is our real self.
+And this will lessen our despair that we are bad or weak or inadequate.

 Many people meditate but they neglect this two-sidedness and therefore miss out on the opportunity for transformation and integration.
-Their Higher Self may be activated, to the extent possible based on how free and open they are, but the unfree, closed off areas remain neglected.
+They may activate their Higher Self to the extent possible based on how free and open they are.
+But the unfree, closed off areas remain neglected.
 The work of opening and healing, unfortunately, doesn’t happen by itself.